-St. David’s is situated in a beautiful position on the Pembrokeshire coast, and has the honour of being the smallest City in Britain.
+St. Davids is situated in a beautiful position on the Pembrokeshire coast, and has the honour of being the smallest City in Britain.
 Originally known as Mynyw, the City was founded by St. David around AD550, and became a popular Pilgrim destination during the Medieval period, after Pope Calixtus II decreed that two Pilgrimages to St. David’s would equal one to Rome itself.
 Today the City is a popular tourist destination, and is home to the ancient Cathedral dedicated to St. David, as well as the famous Bishop’s Palace.
 The men of the Parish of St. David’s who fell during both World Wars are commemorated on two wooden plaques within the Cathedral, and also by identically named plaques which are located in the City Hall.
+There are also several other memorials inside the Cathedral, which are documented elsewhere on the website.
 Many thanks to Richard Parr for locating and photographing the War Memorials.

 Richard Stanley Barkway, Private, 30802, East Yorkshire Regiment.
 Richard was the son of Richard and Kate Ellen Barkway, and had been born at Hinchley.
 The family resided at the Grove Hotel, St. David’s prior to moving to 53, Robinson Street, Llanelli prior to the war.
 Richard then enlisted at Carmarthen into the army sometime in 1917, and was posted to France to join the 1/4th Battalion, East Yorkshire Regiment, which was attached to 150 Brigade, 50th (Northumbrian) Division.
 The Division had fought at Second Ypres in 1915, and on the Somme in 1916.
 In 1917 it had fought at the Battle of Arras, and then at Passchendaele later that year.
 It remained at Ypres for the winter, before moving to St. Quentin, where it was hard hit by the German Spring Offensive of 21 March 1918, during the Battle of St Quentin.
 They took part in a gallant rearguard action during the Actions at the Somme Crossings, and then at the Battle of Rosieres.
 After suffering terrible casualties, the Division moved north to Flanders to rest and rebuild, but in April the Germans launched an attack in Flanders, around the Lys, and the Division took part in the Battle of Estaires, and it was here that Richard was mortally wounded.
 He died of his wounds aged just 18, on 21 April 1918, and is buried at Aire Communal Cemetery, France, in Grave II.
 E. 13.

 John Griffiths, Lance Corporal, 26088, Welsh Regiment.
 John was the son of Thomas and Catherine Griffiths, of Rhostywarch, St. Davids.
-He enlisted at Bridgend into the Welsh Regiment.
+He enlisted at Bridgend into the Welsh regiment.
 After training, he was posted to the 17th Battalion, Welsh Regiment, which was attached to 119 Brigade, 40th (Bantam) Division.
-The Division moved to France during June 1916, and moved to the front near Loos.
-Late in 1916 it moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
-In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division was one of the Divisions that followed the withdrawal.
+The Division moved to France between the 1st and 9th June, and moved to the front near Loos.
+Late in 1916 they moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
+In March, 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division were one of the Divisions that followed the withdrawal.
 John was killed during this stage of the war, on 24 April 1917, aged 20.
 He is buried at Fifteen Ravine British Cemetery, Villers-Plouich, France.

 William James Harries, Stoker 2nd Class, K/31623, Royal Navy.
 William was born on 4 October 1893, the son of Elias and Dinah Harries, of Penrhiw Farm, Goodwick.
 He served in the Royal Navy aboard H.M.S.
 Q1 (Perugia).
 Perugia was a Q-Ship, which operated as an undercover merchant vessel with hidden guns, and was intended to be used to lure German submarines to their fate.
 On 3 December 1916, Perugia was off the north-west coast of Italy, in the Gulf of Genoa, when she was torpedoed and sunk by the German submarine U-63.
 William was 23 years old when he died that day, and is commemorated on Panel 16 of the Plymouth Naval Memorial, Devon.
 (The photograph of William is courtesy of Chris John).